 On another level, the subject is certainly worth some time.
 The semantics are tricky here, and one will need to sort the meaningful possibilities out before proceeding to any substantive issues.
 And Hell, I figure I’ve encountered a genuine concern or three amidst all the bunk believers have thrown at me on this issue over the years.
 I know I have a few truth-in-advertizing concerns for those calling themselves Christians as well.
 Plus, I think I’m actually adjusting my views on this one a bit lately.
-So, ‘I’m going to have a go at this all-too familiar old topic and hope that the results won’t lead to any incidents of self-mutilation.
+So, I’m going to have a go at this all-too familiar old topic and hope that the results won’t lead to any incidents of self-mutilation.

-So, please take a deep breath and put away the rusty spoons!
+So, please take a deep breath!

 The weak atheist position construes this debate in terms of a proof that at least one God exists.
 If the theist can make his case, then great he wins, but if he fails, then we go back to our default judgement that no gods exist.